 From Krems one approaches Stein from the East, entering the town through the Kremser Tor.
 This gateway is the starting point for a tour given in German by Christine Emberger in which Stein is revealed to visitors through the eyes of a night watchman from the Middle Ages.
 For details on these and other of tours see: www.christine-emberger.at.

 The eastern gateway is also where Kleine Welten, or „Little Worlds“ may be found.
 Here educational, innovative and sustainable presents for all ages may be found.
-Products include games toys, books, stationary and well as top quality chocolate made by the Austrian chocolatier, Berger.
+Products include games, toys, books and stationary, as well as top quality chocolate made by the Austrian chocolatier, Berger.
 See www.kleinewelten.at for opening times.

-Next to Kleine Welten, following the Gottweigerhofgasse North leads to the Gottweigerhof itself.
-This was where the factor for Gottweig Monastery lived and the courtyard was an agricultural collecting yard where crops and tithes were gathered together for processing, sale and storing.
+Next to Kleine Welten, following the Göttweigerhofgasse North leads to the Gottweigerhof itself.
+This was where the factor of Göttweig Monastery lived and the courtyard was an agricultural collecting yard where crops and tithes were gathered together for processing, sale and storing.
 Built over the southern entrance, there is a Gothic chapel with an eight-sided tower, the key of which can be borrowed from Museum Krems.
 The frescos that decorate the chapel, hallway and oratorium are important examples of Gothic mural painting and the interior features rib vaulting and niches.
-Crossing the courtyard and going through the third archway, leads one out of the old town and looking at the eastern wall it can seen that the north and eastern sides of the courtyard formed the north-eastern corner of the city wall and accordingly have a strongly defensive character.
+Crossing the courtyard and going through the third archway, leads one out of the old town and looking at the eastern wall, it can be seen that the north and eastern sides of the courtyard formed the north-eastern corner of the city wall and accordingly have a strongly defensive character.